manthanank/cheatsheets/content/blog/javascript/index.md

 console.log(array); // Output: ["a", "b", "c", "d"]
 ```

 **reverse** - It is used to reverse the order of the elements in an array.
-The reverse() method modifies the original array.
+It modifies the original array.

 ```javascript
 let array = ['a', 'b', 'c', 'd'];